sennett/new-vanity/README.md

 Site at sennett.org.

-`grunt buildProd` to get a production ready deployment package.  `grunt dev` to build and set watchers on a dev environment locally.
+`grunt buildProd` to get a production-ready deployment package.  `grunt dev` to build and set watchers on a dev environment locally.

 Todo: